chaudhryfaisal/chisel/README.md

     --reverse, Allow clients to specify reverse port forwarding remotes in addition to normal remotes.

+    --reverse-random-port-when-used, Generate random port for reverse
+	when specified port is in use.

     --tls-key, Enables TLS and provides optional path to a PEM-encoded TLS private key.
 When this flag is set, you must also set --tls-cert,